 Exclusive and uncrowded

 Mahale Mountains National Park may be ignored by most tourists visiting Tanzania, but those wanting to get closer to their closest genetic relative, the chimpanzee, simply have to visit the Mahale Mountains.
-The park presents the best chimp tracking experience in Tanzania and visitors also fall in love with its stunning beauty.
-Better yet, Mahale Mountains is home to some of the glittery sand beaches that Africa is so famous for.
+Similarly, the park will present the best chimp tracking experience in Tanzania and visitors also fall in love with its stunning beauty.
+Better yet, Mahale Mountains is home to some of the glittery sand beaches that Africa is so known for.

 Excellent place to see chimpanzees